uwsampl/dtr-prototype/README.md

 DTR Authors: Marisa Kirisame, Steven Lyubomirsky, Altan Haan, Jennifer Brennan, Mike He, Jared Roesch, Tianqi Chen, Zachary Tatlock

-## Repository Contents
+## Archive Contents

-This repo contains the following:
+This archive contains the following:
-* `data_files`: Data produced from runs in the prototype evaluation figures in the paper
+* `data_files`: Data produced from runs in the prototype evaluation figures
 * `dtr_configs`: Configuration files for running the prototype DTR implementation
 * `dtr_code`: DTR prototype implementation and infrastructure for running the experimental evaluation
 * `simrd`: Simulator implementation and logs used to generate figures in the simulated evaluation
 * `checkmate_comp`: Modified version of Jain et al's MLSys 2020 reproducibility artifact that includes comparisons against `simrd` as a solver

-This corresponds to the versions of the simulated and PyTorch implementation in the present preprint;
-we may make our development repositories public once they become more stable.

 Note: We ran the simulated and prototype evaluation using Python 3.7.4 on an Ubuntu 18.04 machine with an NVidia Titan-V GPU (12 GB memory), using CUDA 10.1 and CuDNN 7.5.4.
 We documented every dependency we were aware of, but it is possible that we were unaware of OS-level dependenices.

-## Running the Simulator
+## Running the DTR Simulator

+The simulator is named "simrd": Simulated (tensor) rematerialization, dynamic

 ### Setup
 #### Step 1.
 Install Anaconda and set up environment